niyi28/Learning-R/README.md

 # Learning-R
 To learn Rstudio
-One day, you will look back and be so grateful to God
+One day, you will look back and be so grateful to God.